 To revitalize lagging houseplants

 If you have houseplants that are looking depleted, worm castings may be the answer to their problem.
 Create a potting mix of half worm castings and half potting soil.
+It works just as well as a liquid fertilizer.

 If you need a very well-draining soil, you may want to add some additional vermiculite or perlite as well.
 Repot your plant in the fresh potting mix and give it a good drink.